• The Main Building of Sacred Heart Schools

 Prerequisite:

-Completion of one year of Digital Art & Design or teacher approval through portfolio review for this course.
+Completion of one semester of Adv Digital Art & Design OR

 • Filmmaking